 Table of Contents

-That harmony was shattered during World War I a tumultuous series of events unfolded.
+That harmony was shattered during World War I, and a tumultuous series of events unfolded.
 This included a massacre of Turkiye’s Christian minorities by the Ottoman Empire and a forced depopulation of Christians from Turkiye and Muslims from Greece.

 Kayakoy’s Christian inhabitants were forced from their homes.
-Shortly thereafter, an earthquake struck the region causing the the town’s remaining inhabitants to flee.
+Shortly thereafter, an earthquake struck the region, causing the town’s remaining inhabitants to flee.

 Tips For Visiting Kayakoy Ghost Village